Kickstarter VS Indiegogo

 It is fair to say that the age of crowdfunding is upon us.
 Social media has burrowed into our brains and laid its glistening eggs, and it’s never been easier for individuals and small groups to attract attention.
 From small-time inventors to famous actors to angry conspiracy theorists, everybody seems to be leveraging the internet to raise funds from the crowd.
 This makes perfect sense, given the wider context.
 At a time when the world’s disorienting currents have left us anxiously grasping for even the barest semblance of control, what better way to raise money than to enlist our tired, bedraggled souls in projects that make us feel as though we’re in on the construction of something unique and special?

-Kickstarter and Indiegogo have emerged from the primordial crowdfunder soup of the late oughts as two of the most popular and recognizable crowdfunding platforms.
+Kickstarter (see our review) and Indiegogo (see our review) have emerged from the primordial crowdfunder soup of the late oughts as two of the most popular and recognizable crowdfunding platforms.
 Their target demographics don’t entirely overlap, so it would be difficult to name a winner and a loser when comparing the two, but we can lay out the facts and let you judge which one of these funding vehicles makes sense for your particular needs.

 Crowdfunding gives creators and activists the ability to tap into our collective thirst for meaning and funnel these unrequited desires into projects that elicit a sense of vicarious accomplishment.
 Crowdfunding also gives us male rompers.
 So, be the hero we all deserve.
 Launch a crowdfunded project.
 But first, see how the platforms of Kickstarter and Indiegogo compare with each other.